 Legora

 Sweden-based, and if you see "Leya" in older reviews, that is Legora's old name (the company rebranded in 2024).
 The product runs tabular review (rows of contracts or documents analyzed in parallel), a Word add-in, and agentic research workflows.
 US footprint is growing.
-Case-law depth in US jurisdictions trails the Thomson Reuters and LexisNexis corpora.
+Its focus is European and US primary law with tabular review, rather than the deep US case-law corpora that Thomson Reuters and LexisNexis own.

 Pricing is not published.